 The software has been designed to support the different GIS data file formats

-copies can be created within the programme if desired.
-All functions are at first
+can be created within the programme if desired.
+All functions are at first added to

-added to the file and have to be executed in a second step after all the settings have
+the file and have to be executed in a second step after all the settings have been

 Generally all functions within the program are classified within three

-- Information Reader Functions: The functions within the category
+- Information Reader Functions: Information readers are functions that do

-- Option File Changer Functions: The functions that can be chosen within
+- Option File Changer Functions: Option file changer functions allow to

-e.g. normalization or categorization (read and write functions).
+e.g. normalization or categorization of values (read and write functions).

 - Connection Functions: Connection functions integrate more than one GIS

-layer in a mathematical algorithm and result in the creation of new files
+layer in a mathematical algorithm and result in the creation of a new file

-for example subtractions, summations or calculating the mean value over
+summations or calculating the mean value over different GIS layers.

-different GIS layers.
-Furthermore this category includes functions that
+Furthermore this category includes functions that e.g. calculate correlation

-Information readers, options and connections have to be added to the files before
+Information readers, options and connections have to be added to the filetree

-they can be applied.
-To add a function select one or more files go to Edit→Add in
+before they can be executed.
+To add a function select one or more files go to

-the menu and select information reader, option file changer or connection function.
+Edit→Add in the menu and select information reader, option file changer or

-You can also right click on one file, go to Add and select the specific function
+connection function.
+You can also select Add and the specific function category from